alyoshark/resty-mysql-proxy/README.md

 **This is a work-in-progress**

-### File structure

-In the `lua` folder, `mysql.lua` is shamelessly copied from [`lua-resty-mysql`](https://github.com/openresty/lua-resty-mysql/blob/master/lib/resty/mysql.lua), for my ease of reference during implementation.

-The code is _directly and largely copied_ into `sniffer.lua`, which supposedly holds:
+This project has largely copied (then trimmed) chunks of code from [`lua-resty-mysql`](https://github.com/openresty/lua-resty-mysql/blob/master/lib/resty/mysql.lua).

+The *sniffer proxy* holds:

 - A socket to upstream MySQL connection
 - A socket to downstream client connection

-The intention is simply to receive from one socket and send the content to the other, with content parsed and logged.
+And it simply receives from one socket and sends the content to the other, with queries parsed and logged.

 ### To test run the proxy in Docker Compose